What is the OpenSea partners program?

 - Referral fee for first-time users on the OpenSea marketplace (including white-labels) = 0.01-0.025 ETH (1-2.5%).
 Received when we do referral payouts, approximately bi-weekly.

-Only the asset owner can get the big chunk (the 95% at sale time).
-A collection can be "multiplayer", but when an artist mints into it, the owner of the asset is the artist, not the collection owner.
+Only the item owner can get the big chunk (the 95% at sale time).
+A collection can be "multiplayer", but when an artist mints into it, the owner of the item is the artist, not the collection owner.
 But if it sells on Rarible, the creator of the collection and the platform (OpenSea) both get nothing.